-The Board of Directors is ultimately responsible for the existence and maintenance of an internal control and risk management system that is adequate and effective, tax risks included.
+The Board of Directors is ultimately responsible for the existence and maintenance of an internal control and risk management system -including tax risks- that is adequate and effective.
 This supervision function has been entrusted to the Audit Committee.

-In addition, the company has developed a criminal risk map and approved a Criminal Risk Management and Crime Prevention Handbook in accordance with article 31 bis of the Criminal Code and other applicable laws.
-Under CSR Committee instigation, it has reviewed and strengthened the existing Corporate Compliance Program, by designing and implementing in the group the new Applus+ Criminal Risk Management and Crime Prevention System (hereinafter, the System), which is described in the refered handbook.
-The group has implemented the System by deploying the necessary internal control and surveillance measures to ensure compliance with criminal laws and to avoid the occurrence of offenses of which, in accordance with Spanish Criminal Code, any group company might be held responsible or, in case these cannot be avoided, at least to significantly reduce the risk of they taking place.
+In addition, the Board has promoted a criminal risk map and a Criminal Risk Management and Crime Prevention Handbook in accordance with article 31 bis of the Criminal Code and other applicable laws.
+Under CSR Committee instigation, it has reviewed and strengthened the existing Corporate Compliance Program, by designing and implementing in the group the new Applus+ Criminal Risk Management and Crime Prevention System (hereinafter, the System), which is described in the referred handbook.
+The group has implemented the System by deploying internal control and surveillance measures to avoid the occurrence of offenses of which, in accordance with Spanish Criminal Code, any group company might be held responsible or, in case these cannot be avoided, at least to significantly reduce the risk of they taking place.
 Prevention is one of the main objectives of the System, the other one being to make possible the quick detection and reaction before any potential criminal offense in the group.
-The Company shall continue to deploy the implementation of the System in line with the annual plan that the CSR Committee apporoves.
+The Company shall continue to deploy the implementation of the System in line with the annual plan that the CSR Committee approves.
+In particular, in 2017 controls have been implemented and the rol of internal audit has been reviewed in this sense.